mohitpanthri/OneLink/README.md

   <h1>OneLink</h1>
 </div>

-OneLink is a one pages website where you can add all your social links at one place.
+OneLink is a one page website where you can add all your social links at one place.
 You can add you projects links displaying it as a card and can also customise the appreance of the website with your own twist.

 <br>